d3nd3/soflinux/README.md

 For the client-side game, I will use docker only as an installer.
 If the user wants to run the game inside a docker container, so be it.
 Its down to them to fix the hardware accelerated alignment problem.

+### My Sound Is Not Working What Can I Do?
+`sudo systemctl restart osspd`
+`systemctl status osspd`
+Especially under wsl this helps.

 ## Credits
 Me..